Kansas State Wildcats football: Chris Klieman era (2019–2025)

 Klieman led the Wildcats to a 9–4 record in 2023.
 They began the season on September 2 with a 45–0 shutout victory over FCS opponent Southeast Missouri State.
 After a 42–13 victory over Troy the following week, K-State suffered their first loss of the season in a 30–27 contest against Missouri on a 61-yard field goal as time expired.
 After a 44–31 win over UCF the next week, Klieman's team lost 29–21 to Oklahoma State.
 The Wildcats then reeled off three straight wins; 38–21 over Texas Tech, 41–3 over TCU and a 41–0 shutout over Houston.
 On November 3, Kansas State dropped a 33–30 heartbreaker to Texas in overtime.
 After a 59–25 win over Baylor and a 31–27 victory over archrival Kansas, the Wildcats closed the regular season with a 42–35 loss to rival Iowa State.
 Kansas State accepted a berth in the 2023 Pop-Tarts Bowl, where they defeated NC State by a score of 28–19.

+To kick off the 2025 season, #17-ranked Kansas State went to Dublin, Ireland, to play the #22-ranked Iowa State in the Aer Lingus Classic.
+Kansas State to start the year had the best odds to win the conference, ahead of Arizona State, Texas Tech, and Iowa State.
+Kansas State would go on to lose 24-21 to their rivals.
+Kansas State would only continue to disappoint as the conference favorites, barely beating FCS North Dakota, and losing to Army and Arizona.
+Starting Big 12 play, Kansas State started to regain speed, winning 3 of their last 4, including beating their rivals, Kansas, 42-17.
+Then, Kansas State lost two of its next three games, losing to #13 Texas Tech and #12 Utah.
+In the Utah game, Kansas State running back Joe Jackson set the single-game rushing yard record by a Kansas State player with 293 yards, passing KSU legend Darren Sproles.
+He also received Big 12 offensive player of the week honors in the 51-47 loss.
+Kansas State ended the year beating rivals Colorado 24-14.
+Coach Klieman decided not to participate in a bowl game.
+Kansas State ended the year 6-6 and 5-4 in conference play, and Klieman ended his tenure at Kansas State 54-34, making him the second-winningest coach in Kansas State Football history, behind HOF coach Bill Snyder.